facebook/sapling/_src/overview/undo.md

 # Undo

-Since Sapling keeps a full record of the rewrite history of commits, most Sapling commands that modify commits can be easily undone.
+Since Sapling keeps a full record of the mutation history of commits, most Sapling commands that modify commits can be easily undone.
 The `sl undo` command will revert the commit graph to its state prior to the last run command.

 ```bash
 $ sl